The Sepoy Mutiny and British India

 Territories of Pakistan.
 Their low intensity insurgent movement is made

-that any person, even an enemy, who asks for protection and hospitality, will
+This code states that any person, even an enemy, who asks for protection and

 After being given